-Treatment Essence is a watery, runny, and clear treatment in liquid form.
+A treatment essence or first essence is a watery, runny, and precise treatment in liquid form.
 Its primary function is to renew, regenerate and gently exfoliate the skin to give the Asian dewy and glowing skin look.
-First regeneration SK-II Pitera Essence works better at cell renewal, whereas its dupes like Missha First Treatment Essence, Kiehl’s Iris Extract Activating Treatment Essence, Innisfree Soybean Energy Essence, and so on have other added skincare benefits like brightening, moisturizing, lifting and anti-aging without the powerful cell renewing properties of the SK-II Pitera Essence.
+First regeneration SK-II Pitera Essence works better at cell renewal.
+In contrast, its dupes like Manyo Galac Niacin 2.0 Essence*, Benton Fermentation Essence and Purito Galacto Niacin 97 Power Essence have other added skincare benefits like brightening, moisturizing, lifting, and anti-aging without the powerful cell renewing properties of the SK-II Pitera Essence.

 First Serum is a light-weighted, less intensive but skin-awakening activating step you apply after the treatment essence if you do apply a treatment essence.
 Their primary function is skin activating, nourishing, treating, and moisturizing.
 You can see my detailed explanation of the skincare category here.

 A staple in Asian skincare, toners condition the skin and prep it for the moisturizing sequence.
 Asian women’s thinner moisture barrier may indicate their preference for gentler and more hydrating products.
 Toners are also known as a lotion in Japan and skin softening lotion in Korea.
-Almost every Asian skincare brand carries at least one hydrating toner in its line.
+Almost every Asian skincare brand carries at least one hydrating toner.